 There is a ceremony held each year to mark the induction of new members.
 It is a star-studded gala that features many luminaries of the Australian horse racing world.
 Those who are enshrined in the Hall receive a permanent display that presents their achievements to all those who visit the Australian Racing Museum.
 Many visit the Hall on a year-round basis, but most visits occur around the time of the running of the Melbourne Cup.

 Would you like to watch and wager on Australian race horses, trainers, and jockeys who could someday find themselves in the Australian Racing Hall of Fame?
 All you need to do is create an account with one of our recommended online racebooks.
 You can deposit cash or Bitcoin, and you can even get a nice bonus offer when you make your first deposit.
+See our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!

 Related to Australian horse racing: